 Faculty of Health Sciences

-Dr. T. Lapperre is a Senior Consultant in Respiratory Medicine at the Bispebjerg Hospital, Copenhagen, where she is leading the COPD service.
-In addition, she works as a postdoc in the Bispebjerg Respiratory Research Department and is an Adjunct Assistant Professor in Medicine ACP at the Dukes-NUS Graduate Medical School Singapore.
+Dr. T. Lapperre is a Professor in Respiratory Medicine at Universitair Ziekenhuis Antwerpen, Department of Translational Research in Immunology and Inflammation, and is an Adjunct Assistant Professor in Medicine ACP at the Dukes-NUS Graduate Medical School Singapore.
 Her research focusses on the pathogenesis and management of COPD as well as asthma, including clinical trials as well as immunological and microbiome studies.

 Professor Charlotte Suppli Ulrik MD DMSc FERS